line/ts-remove-unused/README.md

 ### Check

 Use `--check` to check for unused files and exports without making changes to project files.
-The command will exit with
-code: 1 if there are any unused files or exports discovered.
+The command will exit with exit code 1 if there are any unused files or exports discovered.

 ```
 npx ts-remove-unused --check